angeliasterling/one-click-hugo-cms/site/content/post/self-publishing-setting-up-an-amazon-ebook.md

 * Your eBook ISBN if you are using an [ISBN you've purchased](/post/self-publishing-purchasing-isbns/).
 * Your cover [formatted properly](https://kdp.amazon.com/en_US/help/topic/G200645690).
 Kindle does have a tool to create your own cover called [Cover Creator](https://kdp.amazon.com/en_US/help/topic/G201113520), but I did not use it so I can't speak to how well it works.
-* Your .kpf file created using Kindle Create or your eBook file.
+* Your .epub file or .kpf file created using Kindle Create.

 **Description**